Financial Aid FAQs

 How Is Financial Need Determined?

-After submitting your FAFSA the Department of Education uses that information to determine your Estimated Family Contribution (EFC).
-Your EFC is then used to determine how much a family can contribute towards the student’s education.
-Howard will use the EFC to determine eligibility for need based funds as well as federal financial aid.
-Financial need is determined by your cost of attendance (total cost to attend Howard)-EFC=financial need.
+After submitting your FAFSA the Department of Education uses that information to determine your Student Aid Index (SAI).
+Your SAI is then used to determine how much a family can contribute towards the student’s education.
+Howard will use the SAI to determine eligibility for need-based funds as well as federal financial aid.
+Financial need is determined by your cost of attendance (total cost to attend Howard)-SAI=financial need.

 My Parents Make A Lot Of Money So I Probably Will Not Qualify For Financial Aid; Should I Still Complete A FAFSA?